cavefxa - What is a stack, and how does it overflow?

 }

-The “gets” function reads user input (from stdin file descriptor), but doesn’t check the size of the user input.
+The “gets” function reads user input (from stdin file descriptor) but doesn’t check the size of the user input.
 As indicated by the square brackets of the vulnerable buffer, the buffer is able to hold 20 bytes.
-Now if the user was to put in more than 20 bytes of data, the user would’ve overflowed the buffer.
+Now if the user were to put in more than 20 bytes of data, the user would have overflowed the buffer.